sarahbroton/workdayscheduler-thirdpartyapi-202306/readme.md

 ## Create a workday scheduler with thirdparty API's

 - Create a simple calendar application that allows a user to save events for each hour of the day
-- The app wil run in the browser and feature dynamically updated HTML and CSS powered by jQuery
+- The app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery
 - Learning to use HTML, CSS, javascript, VS Code, Git Bash, and Git Hub
 - Learning to use core skills like flexbox, media quries, and CSS variables, Day.js,and  jQuery
 - Practice using GitHub including but not limited to:  creating a repo, commit, push, pull, revert